Comment by bjourne

 Please cite your sources.
 After decades of watching American propaganda, we know all too well that it is trivial to make up shit from thin air and have a large segment of the population eat it up.

-pdabbadabba 3 months ago
+pdabbadabba a year ago

 I'm tempted to say: what's the point if you've preemptively disregarded it as made up "American propaganda."